Job Shop Manufacturing: A Crafter's Best Friend

 Job shop manufacturing is the perfect process for any modern manufacturer.
 Most businesses even find their roots with it.
 However, that isn’t to say that this process isn’t without its flaws.
 Ones that a small business owner should be aware of to avoid these risks themselves.

 The randomness and inconsistency of orders can often lead to a backlog of orders.
 Something which is an accepted issue among other job shop manufacturers.
 You might have a few orders come in or a load at one time, meaning that a schedule may need to be constantly changed to focus on and meet orders.

 2. Difficult to Organize

 Because items pass through different processes, it can be challenging to organize your production flow.
-Some orders can be relatively straight forward, whilst others can have a huge bill of materials (BOM) which will be costly for your resources.
+Some orders can be relatively straightforward, whilst others can have a huge bill of materials (BOM) which will be costly for your resources.

 3. Material Handling Costs

 Transporting, storing, damage.
 These are just a few types of costs that affect your business whilst using job shop manufacturing.
-In lean manufacturing, this is known as ‘muda’ (waste) and it's categorized as an action which doesn’t add value to the customer's sale.
+In lean manufacturing, this is known as ‘muda’ (waste) and it's categorized as an action that doesn’t add value to the customer's sale.